-In order to enhance the learning climate at Pleasant Run Elementary School, all students are to follow the expectations, procedures, and rules that have been established.
-These specific rules and expectations will be given out as a separate document.
+In order to enhance the learning climate at Colerain Elementary School during the 2023-2024 school year, all students are to follow the expectations, procedures, and rules listed below.
 Please acquaint yourself with the rules and support us in enforcing them.
-All of our School Rules deal with respect, always being safe, and responsibility.
+All of our School Rules deal with respect and responsibility.

-Building Wide Rules and Expectations for our Positive Behavior & Intervention Supports Philosophy responsible, and safe student behavior.
-PBIS is a process for creating safer and more effective schools with an approach to develop research-based, school-wide processes to focus on positive behaviors.
+Building Wide Rules and Expectations for our Positive Behavior Supports Philosophy

+Colerain Elementary enforces a school-wide Positive Behavior Supports (PBS) philosophy focused on respectful, responsible, and safe student behavior.
+PBS is a process for creating safer and more effective schools with an approach to develop research-based, school-wide processes to focus on positive behaviors.
 It is one way of creating a positive environment within the school.
 PBS first teaches, then enforces strong character traits for students in school and for life.
 Teaching will take place by role-playing, PBS posters and modeling.
 The emphasis is on recognizing and acknowledging each student's positive actions, then teaching the appropriate replacement behavior for negative actions.